topwebworks/byui/cse121b/Memory Game/README.md

-# CIS166A Final Project - Memory Game Project
-by [NAME]

 ## What is the Memory Game
 This is a simple game built to test a users memory.
 There's a deck of cards with different icons.
 ![snippet](img/snippet.png)